columbia-it/django-jsonapi-training/docs/browser_client.md

 The `frontend/oas-angular-app` project is a small Angular browser client for this Django REST Framework JSON:API service.
-It demonstrates authenticated collection and detail views for courses, instructors, and people.
+It demonstrates authenticated collection and relationship-aware collection and detail views for courses, course terms, instructors, and people.

 The implementation follows the useful separation in the CUIT `sis-frontend` example—resource models, a datastore-like service, authentication, and view components—without copying its Angular 11 toolchain or the unmaintained `angular2-jsonapi` dependency.

+The latest code was upgraded using Codex, based on examples from prior work here and in the Columbia Vergil project.

 ## Architecture